Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Abstract

 \section{Abstract}

-We propose a theoretical analysis of the experimental data by Ichikawa {\it et al.} (Phys.
-Rev. Lett. {\bf 112}, 071101 (2014)) on a spatial distribution of ultracold neutrons in the gravitational field of the Earth above a mirror, projected onto a pixelated detector by scattering by a cylindrical mirror.
-We calculate a theoretical spatial distribution of a probability density of quantum gravitational states of ultracold neutrons and analyse a spatial distribution of quantum gravitational states in term of the Wigner function.
-We cannot confirm that the experimental data by Ichikawa {\it et al.} (Phys.
-Rev. Lett. {\bf 112}, 071101 (2014)) correspond to a spatial distribution of quantum gravitational states of ultracold neutrons.
+{We present a theoretical analysis of the experimental data reported by {Ichikawa} {et al.} on the spatial distribution of ultracold neutrons in the Earth's gravitational field above a mirror.
+The data involve a projection onto a pixelated detector via scattering by a cylindrical mirror.
+Our study includes a calculation of the theoretical spatial distribution of the probability density associated with the quantum gravitational states of ultracold neutrons.
+Furthermore, we analyze this spatial distribution using the Wigner function framework.
+Based on our analysis, we cannot confirm that the experimental data reported by {Ichikawa} {et al.} correspond to the spatial distribution of quantum gravitational states of ultracold neutrons.}